 - Distance from Jasper: 105 km

 The Columbia Icefield Skywalk has views of wildlife, waterfalls, and fossils.
-It’s a fun family-friendly thing to do in Banff.
-However, in my opinion you can get the same experience by going on a beautiful hike in Banff National Park for free!
+It’s a fun, family-friendly thing to do in Banff.
+However, in my opinion, you can get the same experience by going on a beautiful hike in Banff or Jasper National Park for free!

 - Distance from Lake Louise Village: 134 km